-WHEREAS, the Department procured services of Legal Aid Society of Hawaii through the bidding procurement process, RFP No. 20-21/P-105; and
+WHEREAS, the Department procured the services of Legal Aid Society of Hawaii through the bidding procurement process, RFP No. 20-21/P-105; and

-WHEREAS, pursuant to RFP No. 20-21/P-105, Legal Aid Society of Hawaii was the only and winning bidder; and
+WHEREAS, in accordance with RFP No. 20-21/P-105, Legal Aid Society of Hawaii was the only and winning bidder; and

-WHEREAS, pursuant to Section 3-6(6) of the Revised Charter of the County of Maui (1983), as amended, the Council alone is authorized to retain or employ special counsel by resolution adopted by a two-thirds vote; and
+WHEREAS, in accordance with Section 3-6(6) of the Revised Charter of the County of Maui (1983), as amended, the Council alone is authorized to retain or employ special counsel by resolution adopted by a two-thirds vote; and